 If you use less sugar than this recipe suggest, you will likely want to reduce the amount of lemon juice as well.
 The lemon juice brightens the flavor of the apples and balances the sweetness.

-- 3 to 4 Tbsp lemon juice (more or less to taste)
+- 3 Tbsp lemon juice or apple cider vinegar (more or less to taste)

-- Up to 1/4 cup of white sugar
+- Up to 1/2 cup of white sugar (can sub half of the white sugar with brown sugar)

 - 1 cup of water